keenanhi/keenanhi.github.io/mini-series/getting-started/_posts/2015-04-24-Get-Started-Part-2.md

 Analog to digital conversion is *hugely important*, and not something you want to mess up.
 To understand a bit more of how this works, we first need to understand what **analog** and **digital** mean in the first place.

 The electrons entering the ADC from the cable exist in the "real world."
 This is different from the 1's and 0's which exist in the "digital world".
-You know this; if you are watching [a live video stream of a panda] (http://nationalzoo.si.edu/animals/webcams/giant-panda.cfm), the panda is not the "real world" panda, but it is a "digital world" copy that looks just about close enough, as far as we can tell.
+You know this; if you are watching [a live video stream of a panda](http://nationalzoo.si.edu/animals/webcams/giant-panda.cfm), the panda is not the "real world" panda, but it is a "digital world" copy that looks just about close enough, as far as we can tell.
 There is no panda inside your computer (really!).
 We would call the panda inside your computer the "digital panda" and the panda in The Smithsonian's National Zoo the "analog panda."

 When you think analog, think "real world".
 Think: *there is no smallest chunk*.